-- 1. Click the Add New... button and the next screen will pop up as shown in Figure 4-58. - 2.
-Give a name (e.g. Rule\1) for the rule in the Rule Name field. - 3.
-Select a host from the Host drop-down list or choose "Click Here To Add New Host List". - 4.
-Select a target from the Target drop-sown list or choose "Click Here To Add New Target List". - 5.
+- 1. Click the Add New... button and the next screen will pop up. - 2.
+Give a name (e.g. Rule 1) for the rule in the Rule Name field. - 3.
+Select a host from the Host drop-down list or choose "Click Here To Add New Host List". - Select a target from the Target drop-sown list or choose "Click Here To Add New Target List". - 5.
 Select a schedule from the Schedule drop-down list or choose "Click Here To Add New Schedule". - 6.
 In the Status field, select Enabled or Disabled to enable or disable your entry. - 7.
 Click the Save button.